 FACT: The vaccines are very effective at stopping COVID-19.

-Both the Pfizer and Moderna vaccines have been shown to be about 95% effective in preventing COVID-19.
+Both the Pfizer and Moderna vaccines have been shown to be more than 90% effective in preventing COVID-19.
 Each of these vaccines requires two doses to deliver that level of protection.
 The vaccine from Johnson & Johnson (J&J) is given in a single dose and was about 72% effective overall in its U.S. trial and 85% effective against severe disease.